kestra-io/docs/content/docs/05.concepts/expression/03.filter/yaml.md

 YAML filters are used to turn YAML strings into objects.

----

 ## yaml

 This filter, added in [kestra 0.16.0](https://github.com/kestra-io/kestra/pull/3283), is used to parse a YAML string into an object.
-That object can then be transformed using Pebble templating engine.
+That object can then be transformed using the Pebble templating engine.

 The filter is useful when working with the [TemplatedTask](/plugins/tasks/templating/io.kestra.plugin.core.templating.TemplatedTask) added in [#3191](https://github.com/kestra-io/kestra/pull/3191).